swj1442291549/50BiN/README.md

                            PSF
-  --dmatch FLOAT           Position matching distance in arcsec --sdev FLOAT             Standard deviation for none variable selection --medframe_factor FLOAT  A factor on average star number in a frame for
+  --dmatch FLOAT           Position matching distance in arcsec --sdev FLOAT             Standard deviation for none variable selection --noc INTEGER            Minimum number of standard candidates.
+Not the same
-                           reference frame selection
+                           as Std Stars output --medframe_factor FLOAT  A factor on average star number in a frame for reference frame selection --obs_flag TEXT          Observatory flag. 'd': Delingha; 'l': Lenghu -b, --band TEXT          Passband
-  --obs_flag TEXT          Observatory flag. 'd': Delingha; 'l': Lenghu --help                   Show this message and exit.
+  --help                   Show this message and exit.
 ```